Top 100 Female Footballers of 2020

 - Lotta Schelin Former Sweden international with 185 caps; won an Olympic silver medal, three league titles with Lyon and three Champions League titles

-- Rhian Wilkinson Former Canada international with 180 caps; won bronze at the 2016 Olympics
+- Rhian Wilkinson Former Canada international with 180 caps; won bronze at the 2012 and 2016 Olympics

-- Mami Yamaguchi Former Japan international with 18 caps for her country; started the 2008 Champions League final for Umea IK
+- Mami Yamaguchi Former Japan international with 18 caps; started the 2008 Champions League final for Umea IK

 - Vlatko Andonovski USA national team head coach